xianhu/PSpider/README.md

 1. procedure of multi-threading spider
 ![](otherfiles/threads.png)
 ①: Fetcher gets url from UrlQueue, and makes request based on this url
-②: Put the result of ① to HtmlQueue, and make Parser can get it
+②: Put the result of ① to HtmlQueue, and so Parser can get it
 ③: Parser gets item from HtmlQueue, and parses it to get new urls and saved items
-④: Put the new urls to UrlQueue, and make Fetcher can get it
+④: Put the new urls to UrlQueue, and so Fetcher can get it
-⑤: Put the saved items to ItemQueue, and make Saver can get it
+⑤: Put the saved items to ItemQueue, and so Saver can get it
 ⑥: Saver gets item from ItemQueue, and saves it to filesystem or database

 2. procedure of asyncio spider